 The Board has established an Audit and Risk Committee.
-The members of the Audit and Risk Committee are Terry Grose (Chair), Ian Kowalick and Chris Tonkin.
+The members of the Audit and Risk Committee are Terry Grose (Chair), Ian Kowalick, Chris Tonkin and Mark Southey (appointed 16 May 2018).
 Each member of the Audit and Risk Committee is a non-executive director, and all members are independent.
-A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 18-23 of the Company's 2017 Annual Report.
+A profile of each Director setting out their skills, experience, expertise and period of office is set out in the Directors' Report on pages 18-23 of the Company's 2018 Annual Report.
 The Audit and Risk Committee is structured in compliance with Recommendation 4.1 and Recommendation 7.1.